 Update – April 2010

 Due to the last update, I wanted to try getting rid of the parafeed output and keep transformer output but I didn’t have a suitably gapped single ended transformer to hand but I did have a Lundahl LL1660 gapped for PP use.
 I had a spare half of a 5687 sitting there doing nothing.
 I converted the output stage to a diff amp which also enabled me to direct couple.
-One day I’d like to try it single ended but for now, I’m very happy with this Mk23 Audio
+One day I’d like to try it single ended (That idea took about 13 years, 2023, to try out) but for now, I’m very happy with this Mk23 Audio.

 I also wanted to try a different “breadboard in a box” idea.
 The one I’d been using up until now was 7 years old!
 Getting at the underside of the boards on it was proving to be hard work over the years.
 If I could elevate the board to mid case then access would be better.
 If I could get the breadboard out of the case without having to unscrew anything, then I might be more inclined to update it.
 The pictures below show how it worked out.